How the National Debt Helpline works

 The length of your phone financial counselling session will depend on your individual enquiry.
 Our financial counsellors may arrange to call you back for a longer chat if needed, or they might ask you to pop in to see a counsellor in your local area if your situation is more complex.

-When you call, try and have the following to hand:
+When you call, try to have the following to hand:

 - details of your income